Introduction

 Is it Possible to Study In Germany Without a Blocked Account?

-Yes, it is possible to study in Germany without a blocked Account.
-International students (from non-EU/EEA countries) must show a proof that they have suffiecient funds to cover their stay.
-First and most streightforward option is blocked account.
-However, there are also alternative ways that might be accepted by the German embassy or local Foreigners’ Office in Germany.
+es, it is possible to study in Germany without a blocked Account.
+International students (from non-EU/EEA countries) must provide proof of sufficient funds to cover their stay.
+The first and most straightforward option is a blocked account.
+However, there are also alternative ways that might be accepted by the German Embassy or the local Foreigners’ Office in Germany.

-- Firstly, if you have a scholarship certificate from a recognised scholarship provider such as , German academic exchange service (DAAD) or other reputable foundation.
+- Firstly, if you have a scholarship certificate from a recognised scholarship provider, such as the German Academic Exchange Service (DAAD) or another reputable foundation.

-- Secondly, you have proof of approved student loan or Government funding in Germany.
+- Secondly, you have proof of an approved student loan or Government funding in Germany.

-- Thirdly, proof of sponsership from a family memeber or a freind living in Germany and earning sufficient income to fund you.
-Your sponser has to make a formel request to the local registration office (Ausländerbehörde) to sponser you.
+- Thirdly, proof of sponsorship from a family member or a friend living in Germany and earning sufficient income to fund you.
+Your sponsor must submit a formal request to the local registration office (Ausländerbehörde) to sponsor you.

 Financial support from these resources must be equivalent to the amount required for the blocked account (€992).